 Now that you’ve identified the most important activities, concentrate your efforts on optimizing them.
 For example, you could create a plan to:

-- Ensure you get enough quality sleep each night by creating a sleep schedule and adopting good sleep hygiene habits.
+• Ensure you sleep well each night by creating a schedule and adopting good sleep hygiene habits.

 Step 5: Track your progress

-As you implement these changes, continue tracking your daily scores for each activity.
-Over time, you should see an improvement in your overall well-being as you focus on the top 20% of activities that have the most significant impact.
+Continue tracking your daily scores for each activity as you implement these changes.
+Over time, you should see an improvement in your overall well-being as you focus on the top 20% of activities with the most significant impact.

-By applying the Pareto Principle to your personal data-driven decision-making, you can focus your efforts on the areas that will yield the most significant results.
-This not only makes your decision-making more efficient, but it can also lead to more effective outcomes in various aspects of your life.
+By applying the Pareto Principle to your data-driven decision-making, you can focus on the areas that will yield the most significant results.
+This makes your decision-making more efficient and can lead to more effective outcomes in various aspects of your life.